What To See And Do In Pokhara, Nepal

 A Guide To Nepal - Read through it before you go and bring it along for a helpful reference

-Lonely Planet guides are written by experts who get to the heart of every destination they visit.
-This fully updated edition is packed with accurate, practical and honest advice, designed to give you the information you need to make the most of your trip.
+I found an earlier version of this book very helpful both before and during my trip.
+These Lonely Planet guides are written by experts who really get to the heart of a destination.
+This fully updated edition is packed with practical advice, to give you the information you need.

 © 2010 Deb Kingsbury